There are many types of life insurance policies available on the market.

 Indexed Universal Life Insurance

-Cash value is accumulated by the gains made on investments in various market indices such as the S&P or DJIA.
+With indexed universal life insurance, cash value is accumulated by the gains made on investments in various market indices such as the S&P or DJIA.

 This has guaranteed minimum returns from investments.
 There is protection against market downturns and it provides potentially the highest cash accumulation.